yoshoku/autoreload_server/README.md

 # autoreload_web_server

-autoreload_web_server is a simple auto-reloading web server in Ruby.
+A simple web server for local development that provides an auto-reloading feature.
+It automatically refreshes the browser when a file is changed.

 ## Installation